 However, his lack of success endeared him to people all across the globe.
 The worse he did, the more popular he became.
 He subsequently became a media celebrity and appeared on talk shows around the world.
 The press nicknamed him “Mr. Magoo”, and one Italian journalist called him a “ski dropper”.
 The widespread attention that Eddie received in Calgary turned into a large embarrassment for the ski jumping establishment.
 Many athletes and officials felt that he was ‘making a mockery’ of the sport.

-Shortly after the Olympics finished, the entry requirements were greatly toughened, making it next too impossible for anyone to follow his example.
+Shortly after Eddie’s Olympics finished, the entry requirements were greatly toughened, making it next too impossible for anyone to follow his example.
 Despite not being the best in the world, at the time of his Olympic entry, Eddie was the best ski jumper in Great Britain.

-Eddie “The Eagle” Edwards After The Olympics
+Eddie “The Eagle” Post Olympics

 As the guy who came 58th, Eddie “The Eagle” Edwards got more publicity than the Gold Medal winner and Eddie’s heroic Olympic efforts thrust him into the limelight.
 He had a top 50 chart hit with “Fly Eddie Fly” and a number 2 hit in Finland with “Mum Nienmi En Eitu”.
 He travelled the world; appearing on many TV shows and became (and still is) a popular addition to the after dinner speaking circuit.
 Eddie is also busy with public relations, advertising work and until recently presented a popular Sunday radio show on BBC Radio Gloucestershire.